danfuzz/samizdat/blur/README.md

 * Rules for each of the reqs are run (recursively).
 * Moots and asserts are run, in the order specified by the rule.
-* Reqs are checked for existence.
-It is a fatal error at this point if any req doesn't exist.
+* Reqs that name files (as opposed to ones that are named ids) are checked for existence.
+It is a fatal error at this point if any file req doesn't exist.
 (Reqs get created by recursively attempting to satisfy them before rules are run.
 See below.)
 * The timestamps of all reqs and targets are collected.
-* If any target doesn't exist, or if any target is older than any req, then the rule is considered out-of-date.
+* If any target doesn't exist, or if any target is older than any req (limited to reqs in its group, if it is in a group), then the rule is considered out-of-date.
 Caveat: Timestamps on directories are ignored.
 * If the rule has no targets at all, or has no reqs at all, it is always considered out-of-date.
 * If the rule is considered out-of-date (per above), then its messages